- Location: New Hampshire

 - Testing―written and road

 - School bus driving

 Professional driving schools are convenient and cost effective, especially if you don't have your own tractor or truck.
 Use the driving school equipment to practice and even to take your road skills test.

 If you are not able to enroll in driving school you will have to learn on your own.
 If you qualify as a CDL Learner, you can drive a commercial vehicle as long as you have a licensed CDL driver in the passenger seat.
 The driver with you must have the appropriate class license for the vehicle you are driving.
-In other words, you can't drive a class A tractor trailer with a CDL class B licensed passenger―the passenger must have a CDL class A license.

 Similar to the Driver's Manual, the main message in the Commercial Driver's Manual is safety.
 There is much more technical information, however, because the equipment is more complicated and specialized.